 Is ProLon Healthy?

-The above ingredient label is from ProLon's "Nut Bar."
+The above ingredient label is from the Nuts & Honey flavor of ProLon's Intermittent Fasting Bar.

 ProLon has a Nutritional Fact Information page on their website with Nutrition Facts labels for all of their products.
-For the most part, their food products are sourced from whole foods ingredients and we would consider them to be healthy and nutritious.
+For the most part, their food products are sourced from whole food ingredients and we consider them to be healthy and nutritious.

-Overall we consider ProLon's ingredients to be healthier than most diet plans we've reviewed on Illuminate Health, but we would only recommend ProLon's soups and teas because they're free of questionable additives.
+Overall, we consider ProLon's ingredients to be healthier than most diet plans we've reviewed on Illuminate Health, but we recommend checking the label information and avoiding products with citric acid or natural flavors.

 One of the most popular YouTube reviews of the ProLon diet is published by a creator named Jason Sani.
 He shares his experience and results on the ProLon diet: